Child Custody/Timesharing Attorneys in Melbourne, FL

 A law firm can help you submit a petition to the court to approve these changes.
 It is important to remember that even if you are on good terms with your former spouse, you cannot make these changes without court approval.

 Getting started on the legal process as soon as possible helps ensure your petition is processed promptly.

-over 39 years of law experience
+Over 47 years of legal experience